ruby-mutiny/metamorpher/README.md

 #### Greedy variables

-Sometimes a matchers needs to be able to match an expression that contains a variable number of subexpressions.
+Sometimes a matcher needs to be able to match an expression that contains a variable number of subexpressions.
 Metamorpher provides greedy variables for this purpose.

 For example, suppose that we wish to create a matcher that works for an expression, `add`, that can have 1 or more children.
 The following matcher achieves this, by using a greedy variable (`args`).